rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/ReBirth_Scroll_20250721updated.md

 Congruent minds leave scaffolds behind.

-In Civium, morality isn’t judged.
+In CoCivium, morality isn’t judged.
 It’s modeled.

 Like a stone in a lake, your waveform shapes the next moment for other stones.